kavdiev/possum/docs/en/install.rst

 Installation
 ============

-Cette documentation est écrite pour Debian, et devrait fonctionner avec toutes les distributions (Ubuntu, Gentoo, ...).
+This documentation is written for Debian, and should work with all distributions (Ubuntu, Gentoo, ...).

-Voici le schéma général des différentes briques logiciels:
+Here is the general pattern of different software bricks:

 .. image:: ../images/overview_apache.png
     :scale: 50